amcpeek/API-Project/README.md

 ./CreateHomePage.png

 ## Road Map
+My next step is continuing to build out the search feature and integrate google maps.
+I had seed data from 20 states and will be adding the next 30 states.
+Then I will start on the bookings feature.
 My long term goal for this project is to use API integrations so the user can create images, reviews, and descriptions for listed sites using AI.
 Here is the site I want to use for images: https://deepai.org/machine-learning-model/text2img.
-I haven't been able to find good free ones though.
+I haven't been able to find good free options yet.
-Before working on that, I want to set up AWS and making the booking feature work.

 ## Get started using my repo locally
 Once downloading the repo in the backend folder run: